This policy was last updated on 24 October 2023

 1. ABOUT US

-1.1 DICE comprises various group companies, including DICE FM Ltd, Boiler Room (UK) Limited (98 De Beauvoir Road, London N1 4EN UK), DICE FM Inc (US), DICE FM SPAIN S.L.U (Spain), DICE FM SARL (France), DICE FM Italy S.R.L (Italy), DICE FM GmbH (Germany) and DICE FM Australia Pty Ltd (Australia), (the “DICE Group”).
+1.1 DICE comprises various group companies, including DICE FM Holdings Ltd and DICE FM UK Ltd (98 De Beauvoir Road, London N1 4EN UK), Boiler Room (UK) Limited, DICE FM, Inc. (US), DICE FM SPAIN S.L.U (Spain), DICE FM SASU (France), DICE FM Italy S.R.L (Italy), DICE FM GmbH (Germany), DICE FM Australia Pty Ltd (Australia), DICE FM Canada Limited (Canada) and DICE FM India Private Limited (India) (the “DICE Group”).

 1.2.
 We are a disclosed ticketing agent selling tickets via the DICE Platform on behalf of promoters, organisers, managers, artists and venues of music, entertainment, sports and similar events (the “Event Partners”).